Collective security: Prerequisites

-League of Nations
+Practices and Violations in International Period and The League of Nations

 After World War I, the first large-scale attempt to provide collective security in modern times was the establishment of the League of Nations in 1919 and 1920.
 The provisions of the League of Nations Covenant represented a weak system for decision making and collective action.
 According to Palmer and Perking, they pointed failure of the United States to join the League of Nations and the rise of the Soviet Union outside the League as one of major reasons for its failure to enforce collective security.
 Moreover, an example of the failure of the League of Nations' collective security was the Manchurian Crisis, when Japan occupied part of China, both of which were League members.
 After the invasion, members of the League passed a resolution that called for Japan to withdraw or face severe penalties.
 Since every nation had a veto power, Japan promptly vetoed the resolution, severely limiting the League's ability to respond.
 After one year of deliberation, the League passed a resolution condemning the invasion without committing its members to any action against it.
 The Japanese replied by quitting the League.

-The Abyssinia Crisis occurred in 1935, when Fascist Italy invaded the Abyssinian Empire, now Ethiopia.
-In a similar process, sanctions were passed, but Italy would have vetoed any stronger resolution.
-Additionally, Britain and France sought to court Italy's government as a potential deterrent to Hitler since Mussolini had not yet joined the Axis powers of World War II.
-Thus, neither Britain nor France put any serious sanctions against the Italian government.